junxit/us-congress-bills-112/metadata.md

 - 2012-09-10 — Mr. Lungren, Daniel E. moved to suspend the rules and pass the bill.
 - 2012-09-10 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 377 - 0 (Roll no. 557). (text: CR H5742)
 - 2012-09-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 377 - 0 (Roll no. 557).(text: CR H5742)
+- 2012-09-11 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.